mumreg/F2EParser/README.md

 For now I've just made a class for cocos2d (F2ECocos2d).

+For now it supports: move, rotation, scaling (X and Y), alpha.

 Usage - just open test project and look into code it's quite simple.

 It looks for files Sc01_Anim.xml and Sc01_Sheet.xml,